A logical limit law for $231$-avoiding permutations: Preliminaries

 Let $\alpha$ and $\beta$ be two permutations, and let $k$ be a positive integer.
 The \emph{Ehrenfeucht-Fra\"{i}ss\'{e} (EF) game of length $k$} played on $\alpha$ and $\beta$ is a game between two players (named \emph{Duplicator} and \emph{Spoiler}) according to the following rules: \begin{itemize} \item The players alternate turns, and Spoiler moves first. \item The game ends when each player has had $k$ turns. \item At his $i\th$ turn, ($1 \leq i \leq k$) Spoiler chooses either an element $a_i \in \alpha$ or an element $b_i \in \beta$.
 In response, at her $i\th$ turn, Duplicator chooses an element of the other permutation.
 Namely, if Spoiler has chosen $a_i \in \alpha$, then Duplicator chooses an element $b_i \in \beta$, and if Spoiler has chosen $b_i \in \beta$, then Duplicator chooses $a_i \in \alpha$. \item At the end of the game if the map $a_i \mapsto b_i$ for all $i \le k$ preserves both position and value orders, then Duplicator wins.
 Otherwise, Spoiler wins. \end{itemize}

-The connection between EF games and quantifier depth is captured in the fundamental theorem of Ehrenfeucht and Fra\"{i}ss\'{e}, which we state here for permutations: \begin{quote} two permutations $\alpha$ and $\beta$ are $k$-equivalent if and only if Duplicator wins the EF game of length $k$ played on $\alpha$ and $\beta$. \end{quote} We will use this theorem below to prove that certain operations on permutations affect the logical types in a prescribed manner, see~\cref{lem:decompo_logic}.
+The connection between EF games and quantifier depth is captured in the fundamental theorem of Ehrenfeucht and Fra\"{i}ss\'{e}, which we state here for permutations. \begin{proposition} Two permutations $\alpha$ and $\beta$ are $k$-equivalent if and only if Duplicator has a winning strategy in the EF game of length $k$ played on $\alpha$ and $\beta$. \end{proposition} We will use this result below to prove that certain operations on permutations affect the logical types in a prescribed manner; see Lemma~\ref{lem:decompo_logic}.